-This tutorial will guide you through creating a mobile app using Replit and Expo, from setting up your environment to publishing your app to your device.
+This tutorial will guide you through creating a mobile app using Replit and Expo in the Project Editor at replit.com, from setting up your environment to previewing your app on your device.

 Part 1: Create a mobile app in five minutes